zhaohj2017/nnreach-nsfc/README.md

 6. Modify in plot.py the plot of real upper and lower bounds

-#update delta matrix:
+#update delta matrix: not helpful
-#quasi-newton
+#quasi-newton: to be implemented
 #simulation adaptive step + sensitivey analysis
-#mini-batch: random drop
-#increment the range of y at the beginning of each step
+#increment the range of y at the beginning of each step: to be. not a very important issue
 #for every epoch, how the weight change between two random point?
+No relation
 #for adjacent points, will the weight be close to each other?
-ODE of weights?
+ODE of weights? no!
-#compare with taylor expansion?
+#compare with taylor expansion? done!
+#initial weight distribution
+#regularization term
+#fast computation methods (matrix) for mini batches
+#ode45 sampling points, higher order
+#dropout: change the network topology